EssenceSharp/Config/README.md

 Any number of different configuration profiles may be used at the same time, or even none at all.
-To specify the set of configuration profiles that should be used, list their names--one per line with no other punctuation--in the "activeProfiles" text file, which resides in the the %EssenceSharpPath%\Config folder.
+To specify the set of configuration profiles that should be used, list their names--one per line with no other punctuation--in the "activeProfiles" text file, which resides in the %EssenceSharpPath%\Config folder.
 It is not necessary to use the ".profile" extension in the list of names.

 Note that the order in which configuration profiles are listed in the